PanosK92/SpartanEngine/readme.md

 - 128-byte push constant buffer for lightning fast CPU to GPU data transfer.
 - On the fly GPU-based mip generation - with only one dispatch.
 - Fully bindless design (materials, lights, even the samplers).
+- Vulkan (main) and DirectX 12 (wip) backends with universal HLSL shaders.
 - Unified deferred rendering with transparency (BSDF with same render path).
-- Vulkan and DirectX 12 (WIP) backends with universal HLSL shaders.
 - Screen space shadows from Bend Studio's Days Gone.
 - Screen space global illumination & reflections.
 - Advanced shadow features with penumbra and colored translucency.